annamel/acroparallels2016/tester/README.md

  Test files are build automatically and sources are expected to be at `$USERNAME/mapped_file/test/`.

  Library and test directories can be specified by setting the __ROOT_LIB_DIR__ and __ROOT_TEST_DIR__ variables.
 By default this script will test all libraries and use all tests.
-Your library is expected to be built as libmappedfile.a at ./out
+Your library is expected to be built as libmappedfile.a at ./out and conform /include/mapped_file.h

  Example:
  ```bash